LLM-generated personalized nudges for improving pro-environmental behavior: Field evidence from resource conservation: Conclusions and discussion

 Several limitations of this study point to directions for future work.
 First, this study tests LLM-personalized nudges on two resource-conservation behaviors.
 While enabling precise and continuous measurement, these behaviors may not be representative of the broader range of behaviors commonly targeted by nudge interventions (e.g., dietary choices, physical activity, or medication adherence).
 Whether the observed patterns under LLM-personalized nudges generalize to behaviors with different feedback structures or habit strength remains an open question.
 Future work should extend this framework to a wider portfolio of target behaviors.
 Second, our study treats LLM-personalized nudges as a package combining content type, context integration, and iteration.
 In the current experimental design, we cannot isolate which component contributes to the observed patterns.
 Although sensitivity analyses adjusting for post-treatment engagement measures suggested that simple engagement differences alone were unlikely to account for the primary results, the current design still cannot separate iterative updating from differences in message richness, actionability, or perceived novelty.
 Future work should pursue ablation designs that systematically vary these elements to identify active ingredients.
 Third, the study was conducted in a single winter season at one university using a student sample.
-Although this setting enabled continuous behavioral measurement while preserving internal validity \citep{RN66}, it limits generalizability to other populations and leaves open questions about seasonal variation and the long-term persistence of treatment effects.
+This setting enabled continuous behavioral measurement and preserved internal validity \citep{ref33}, and the use of real-world behaviors provides a testbed closer to actual deployment than typical laboratory settings.
+However, it limits generalizability to other populations and leaves open questions about seasonal variation and the long-term persistence of treatment effects.
+Additionally, student dormitories in China are more institutionally constrained than the private-kitchen, apartment-style housing common in many Western university settings, which limits the direct comparability of our findings across contexts.
 The sample size was also modest and constrained by the available participant pool, which may have reduced the precision of between-group comparisons.
 Larger, adequately powered trials will be needed to estimate treatment effects more precisely.